thanos-io/thanos/docs/storage.md

 * `http_config.insecure_skip_verify: true` to disable TLS certificate verification (if your S3 based storage is using a self-signed certificate, for example)

 * `trace.enable: true` to enable the minio client's verbose logging.
 Each request and response will be logged into the debug logger, so debug level logging must be enabled for this functionality.

+#### S3 Server-Side Encryption

+SSE can be configued using the `sse_config`.
+[SSE-S3](https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingServerSideEncryption.html), [SSE-KMS](https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingKMSEncryption.html), and [SSE-C](https://docs.aws.amazon.com/AmazonS3/latest/dev/ServerSideEncryptionCustomerKeys.html) are supported.

+The following combinations are allowed:
+* If `enabled` is set to `true` but nothing else is set, we default to using [SSE-S3](https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingServerSideEncryption.html).
+* If `kms_key_id` is set, [SSE-KMS](https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingKMSEncryption.html) is used, and the objects that Thanos uploads will be encrypted using that key.
+* If `kms_encryption_context` is set with `kms_key_id`, you will add an [encryption context](https://docs.aws.amazon.com/kms/latest/developerguide/services-s3.html#s3-encryption-context) that provides a layer of integrity checks.
+Note that you do not have to set this as AWS will provide a default one for you.
+* If `encryption_key` is set, [SSE-C](https://docs.aws.amazon.com/AmazonS3/latest/dev/ServerSideEncryptionCustomerKeys.html) is set up using the key provided.

+Thanos will throw an error if `encryption_key` AND `kms_key_id` is set.

 #### Credentials